-Early Childhood Endorsement.
-Those intending to teach grades P-3 may find it valuable to add the Early Childhood Education (ZS) endorsement by completing the Early Childhood Education Planned Program Minor and passing the MTTC Early Childhood Education test.
+Early Childhood Endorsement is for those intending to teach grades P-3 may find it valuable to add the Early Childhood Education (ZS) endorsement by completing the Early Childhood Education Planned Program Minor and passing the MTTC Early Childhood Education test.
 This minor must be taken in addition to the approved major and minor described above.

-2. Secondary Certification
+2. Secondary Education Certification